SleepBook/pySpice/docs/documentation/pySpice.parser.rst

 pySpice.parser package
 ======================
-The functions in this package work to extract informations from the SPICE Netlist and store them in internal defined structures.
-They also collect necessary information for Solver Package's usage
+The functions in this package work to extract information from the SPICE Netlist and store them in internal defined structures.
+They also collect necessary information for *Solver* package's usage

-The result of these phase is stored as global varibales in pySpice.global_data module.
+The result of these phase is stored as global varibales in *pySpice.global_data module* .
 And will be used through out the whole program

 pySpice.parser.parser module
 ----------------------------